koichi-szk/parallel_recovery_test/README.md

 * `O0` flags to make optimization minimum so that all the steps and variables are visible to gdb.
 * `-DWALDEBUG` flag to enable painless connection of replay workers to gdb.
 * `-DPR_IGNORE_REPLAY_ERROR` flag to ignore any internal conflict in existing WAL replay functions.
+* `-DPR_SKIP_REPLAY` flag.
+This flag replaces actual replay function call with dummy wait.
+This flag is useful to test surrounding infrastructures of WAL record reading, dispatch and synchronization among workers.

 ### `build.sh`